Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 An advanced ILM platform mitigates this by applying automation and governing rules.
 It keeps track of every change in access, has those tied to business justification, and builds in time limits or review cycles.
 In other words, temporary access expires automatically, unless assessed or renewed.
 These checks are essential within a healthy user lifecycle management structure and must support Joiner-Mover-Leaver workflows.

-Step 4 - Identity De-provisioning and Retirement
+Identity De-provisioning and Retirement

 Essential Identity Lifecycle Management Tools

-Recommended Tools for 2025:
+Recommended Tools for 2026:

-At Tech Prescient our Identity Lifecycle Management (ILM) solution reframes how organizations manage their human and non-human identities across their digital enterprise using a modern, policy-driven approach with pre-configured automated provisioning and risk-based intelligence to reduce program governance overhead and proactively manage enterprise security and compliance risk at scale.
+At Tech Prescient, our Identity Lifecycle Management (ILM) solution reframes how organizations manage their human and non-human identities across their digital enterprise using a modern, policy-driven approach with pre-configured automated provisioning and risk-based intelligence to reduce program governance overhead and proactively manage enterprise security and compliance risk at scale.

 ILM for Non-Human Entities